Taiwan thanks US for Howitzer artillery systems | DW | 05.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US approved the potential sale of 155mm M109A6 medium self-propelled Howitzer artillery systems to Taiwan in a deal valued at up to $750 million (Є634 million) on Wednesday.
+The United States approved the potential sale of 155 millimeter M109A6 medium self-propelled Howitzer artillery systems to Taiwan in a deal valued at up to $750 million (Є634 million) on Wednesday.

-The package also includes precision guidance kits for munitions, spares, training, ground stations, and upgrades for Taiwan's previous generation of Howitzers.
+The package also includes precision guidance kits for munition; spares, training and ground stations; and upgrades for Taiwan's previous generation of Howitzers.

 "Faced with China's continuing military expansion and provocations, our government will boost national defense and security with an unwavering determination to defend people's lives and our free and democratic way of living," the statement said.